rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 of some kind.

-To summarize, the `let mut guess = String::new();` line has created a mutable variable that is currently bound to a new, empty instance of a `String`.
+To summarize, the `let mut guess = String::new();` line has created a mutable variable that is currently bound to a new empty instance of a `String`.
 Whew!

 Recall that we included the input/output functionality from the standard library with `use std::io;` on the first line of the program.
 Now we’ll call